-The person in charge of English at Grange Primary Academy is Mrs Haynes.
+The person in charge of Reading at Grange Primary Academy is Mrs Haynes.

-The person in charge of Phonics and Handwriiting is Miss Green
+The person in charge of Early Reading and Phonics is Miss Roe.

 We use the 'Sounds Write' phonics scheme in school to teach phonics.
 On their website is a free online training course designed to inform and support parents with the understanding of phonics and the way it is taught.
 A direct link can be found here.